Dinesh-Bhandari43/Floods-Infant-Mortality/README.md

 # floods-bangladesh
-Research projects assessing impacts of flooding on health in Bangladesh
+Excess risk in infant mortality among populations living in flood prone areas in Bangladesh

 ## Description

 This repository includes R code to run all of the analysis for the paper:

-"Excess risk in infant mortality among populations living in flood prone areas in Bangladesh: A cluster-matched cohort study over three decades, 1988-2017"
+_Excess risk in infant mortality among populations living in flood prone areas in Bangladesh: A cluster-matched cohort study over three decades, 1988-2017_

 Rerolle, F., Arnold, B. F., Benmarhnia, T.